 Mouthfeel is relatively light considering the ABV, but is still satisfying.
 Full enough, and smooth and decently large.

 What can I tell you?
-I like this beer, like a enjoy several Leffe beers.
+I like this beer, much like I enjoy several Leffe beers.